Jxffxjxke/Events-Platform/README.md

 ### Run on Your Device or Emulator:
 - Use the Expo Go app on your mobile device to scan the QR code displayed in the terminal/browser.
-- Alternatively, run the app on an emulator using Android Studio or Xcode.
+- Alternatively, run the app on an emulator using Xcode.

 ## Usage Examples